gecr07/CEH-Notes/README.md

 ## FISMA

  Under Federal Information Security Modernization Act (FISMA), the Department of Homeland Security provides additional operational support to federal.

+ ## Google dork related:

+ Esta permite encontrar paginas que son similares a la que pones en related.

+ ## Infoga

+ is a free and open-source tool, which is used for finding if emails were leaked using haveibeenpwned.com API.
+Infoga is used for scanning email addresses using different websites and search engines for information gathering and finding information about leaked information on websites and web apps.